Rare Voices: Brazil – Monique Barreto Galvao

 Rare now is acting as a liaison between local governments and the private sector.
 A lot of

 companies are stepping up to provide access to things like soap and food.
 But the local governments haven’t necessarily known how to tap into those resources.
-So we’re serving as bridge.
+So we’re serving as a bridge.
 We’re also connecting these local leaders with other types of aid, other organizations that are more focused on aid.
 While we cannot go into the communities ourselves, we have partners and connections on the ground.
 So we are trying to use these connections to still maintain some sort of market so that people can access responsibly sourced fish.

 Rare: What gives you hope?